3 MakerSpace Organization Tips and Tricks

 For example your might put green dot stickers on materials such as pipe cleaners and popsicle sticks to designate that students can use these materials as needed and keep them.
 On the other hand you might put yellow dot stickers on materials such as hole punches and staplers to show that students can use these materials, but they need to return them.
 A red dot might be placed on materials such as glue gun or 3D printer that require adult supervision for safety or due to the high cost of the item.

-CLICK on the Photo to Subscribe and Grab these FREE Posters!
+CLICK on the Photo to Sign Up for the FREE Course!

 Interested in Learning More About MakerSpaces?